torejohansson97/tightly-coupled-gnss-data-logger/docs/source/Usage/can2piros.rst

 .. code-block:: bash

    ./can_setup.sh
-   rosrun can2piros decode_node can0
+   rosrun obd2bridge obd_decode_node.py can0

 Alternatively one can use the virtual can port for simulation.
 To simulate input, first in one terminal start the fake_car_node by running the command

 .. code-block:: bash

    ./vcan_setup.sh
-   rosrun can2piros fake_car_node
+   rosrun obd2bridge fake_car_node.py

 Now that the "car" is running you can start the decoder

 .. code-block:: bash

-   rosrun can2piros decode_node vcan0
+   rosrun obd2bridge obd_decode_node.py vcan0